thomassiu/dash-tableau-shiny_comparison/README.md

-# dash-tableau-shiny_comparison
+# Dashboard technology comparison: Dash, Tableau and Shiny

-DSCI 532 comparison among technologies
+### A research effort by the students of DSCI 532 MDS 2021/2022

 |     | Dash | Tableau | Shiny |